JamesRobertJohns/gencloud/README.md

 - An option for colour palettes for the words displayed
 - Fixed font
 - Fixed representation
+- Only allow English word representation

 ## Extended Features
 - The ability to choose a range of fonts
 - The ability to use different representation of word cloud
 - The ability to customise the distribution of the colours in the word cloud
+- Support for other latin scripts